mcmurphy2000/glass-room/README.md

 	- check Web in Web

 ### If you have cloned this project from git
-- Rename src/main/resources/*.properties-dummy to *.properties
-- Edit application.properties for DB URL, username and password
+- Edit application-local.properties for DB URL, username and password
 - Crate tables manually or set spring.jpa.hibernate.ddl-auto=create
 	- tables `settings` always contains only one row with id=1
 	- table `rect_history` is only used for logging